 This way of thinking goes back to Paul MacLean’s Triune Brain hypothesis that three different brains evolved in different epochs to serve the needs of radically different kinds of species.
-The oldest brain is the Reptilian, designed for solitary creatures to regulate their motor actions and metabolic functions and keep them safe when threatened.
-In Self-Reg, we refer to this as Brown Brain.
+The oldest brain is the Reptilian.
+It was designed for solitary creatures to regulate their motor actions and metabolic functions and keep them safe when threatened.
+In Self-Reg, we refer to this as Gray Brain.

 Next in MacLean’s model was the Paleomammalian brain, or in Self-Reg, the Red Brain.
-This brain developed to deal with the complex demands of social existence: raising babies, primitive emotions, relationships with group members, spotting enemies, kicking the Brown Brain into action when threats were spotted and remembering these occasions for future reference.
+This brain developed to deal with the complex demands of social existence: raising babies, primitive emotions, relationships with group members, spotting enemies, kicking the Gray Brain into action when spotting threats, and remembering these occasions for future reference.

 Blue Brain and Red Brain processes are inextricably intertwined.
 The question is not, which one of these brains is “switched on or off” but rather, which is dominant.
-So much of what we think is imbued with emotions; so much of what we feel is influenced by our thoughts.
-But swing too far in one direction and we don’t feel anything; swing too far in the other and what we feel is overwhelming.
+So much emotion permeates our thinking; so much of our thinking influences what we feel.
+Swing too far in one direction and we don’t feel anything.
+Swing too far in the other and what we feel is overwhelming.
 If one were searching for a suitable metaphor here, it would be that of a teeter-totter, rather than a heating system in which either the furnace or the AC is on.

-Why is it “balance” that we should seek, and not, as is often thought, absolute Blue Brain dominion: i.e., self-control?
-The answer is that children are at their most curious and receptive when Blue and Red Brain are working smoothly together.
-Energy expenditure and recovery are finely counter-balanced, which promotes, not just digestion, cellular repair and a robust immune system, but emotion and social co-regulation, cognitive and prosocial development.
+Why is it “balance” that we should seek, and not, as many often think, absolute Blue Brain dominion: i.e., self-control?
+The answer: children are at their most curious and receptive when Blue and Red Brain are working smoothly together.
+Energy expenditure and recovery finely counter-balanced each other.
+This promotes, not just digestion, cellular repair and a robust immune system, but emotion and social co-regulation, cognitive and prosocial development.

 Self-Reg helps us recognize the signs that tell us when children are slipping out of the zone of optimal arousal (the “Window of Tolerance”): that is, out of Blue Brain Red Brain balance.
-Being able to know when this is happening, and why, enables us to “move the child’s fulcrum” so that she finds stress invigorating rather than overwhelming.
-That is, so that she is sufficiently aroused to deal with a challenge but not so aroused that she shuts down or becomes manic.
+Being able to know when this is happening, and why, enables us to “move the child’s fulcrum.”
+She then finds stress invigorating rather than overwhelming.
+That is, she is sufficiently aroused to deal with a challenge but not so aroused that she shuts down or becomes manic.

-Children and teens will eventually have to learn how to “move their fulcrums” on their own; but mastering the art of self-regulation is much more challenging for some children than others.
-That is the real significance of “challenging behaviours,” and the reason why Self-Reg makes such a huge difference in how we respond.
+Children and teens will eventually have to learn how to “move their fulcrums” on their own.
+But mastering the art of self-regulation is much more challenging for some children than others.
+That is the real significance of “challenging behaviours.”
+And that’s why Self-Reg makes such a huge difference in how we respond.